michaelhein39/BERTweet-MBTI/README.md

 # BERTweet-MBTI

-Building on a BERTweet model to MBTI type of Tweets.
+Training a BERTweet model with a neural network head to classify MBTI type of social media posts.